 Being 'Pro' means this line-up receives even faster charging options: the 13-inch MacBook Pro M2 features a 67W charger in the box, which given its relatively small 58Whr battery capacity means the quickest charging potential in this range.

-If you're opting for the more up-to-date designs of the 2021 MacBook Pro 14-inch or 16-inch then you'll also get a 67W charger in the box (unless you're opting for the M1 Pro 10 core GPU or M1 Max options, in which case you'll get the 96W charger as standard).
+If you're opting for the more up-to-date designs of the 2023 MacBook Pro 14-inch then you'll also get a 67W charger in the box, while the 16-inch model comes with the top-end 140W charger as standard.

-You don't get at-checkout options to pick anything else, however, it's that or sold-separately options – and the 96W and 140W options are compatible and potentially savvy options if you're looking for quick top-ups.
-Especially as these Pro models have larger battery capacities than the 13-inch model, given their scales.
+You don't get at-checkout options to pick anything else, however, it's that or sold-separately options – and if you're buying the 14-inch laptop then the 96W and 140W options are compatible and potentially savvy options if you're looking for quick top-ups.